 The campaign reportedly resulted in over 8 billion views in the very first week of launching and currently has over 16 billion hashtag views.

-The use of emojis was not accidental.
-The marketing team behind the campaign wanted to engage audiences and encourage social sharing through the use of a language that everyone could relate to.
+The marketing team behind the campaign wanted to engage audiences through a language everyone could relate to.
 At the last count, the ad generated in excess of 38K comments, 30K retweets, and 10K reactions.

-Creating awareness for a potentially life-threatening illness is certainly not easy, but the Know Your Lemons Foundation (formerly known as Worldwide Breast Cancer) has set a precedent in the way we can promote discussion on public health topics in an engaging way.
+Creating awareness for a potentially life-threatening illness is not easy, but the Know Your Lemons Foundation (formerly known as Worldwide Breast Cancer) has set a precedent in how we can promote discussion on public health topics in an engaging way.

-Probably one of the more inspirational social marketing examples we have from our list, the #LikeAGirl campaign was about challenging stereotypes around the negative usage of the phrase “like a girl,’” as in, “you throw like a girl,” or “you run like a girl.”
+The #LikeAGirl campaign was about challenging stereotypes around the negative usage of the phrase “like a girl,” as in, “you throw like a girl,” or “you run like a girl.”

 The phrase is so ingrained in our culture and so much a part of everyday parlance, that this video did wonders to encourage social change around why doing anything like a girl is nothing to be ashamed of.